onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 but she's prettier than me and thinner than me so a hater

-tape script 6.9 six point nine synonyms one
+tapescript 6.9 six point nine synonyms one
 Jane comes from a very rich family really I knew her uncle was very wealthy they have a house in the South of France